 - Ask your vet or groomer to show you the ropes and ask them to recommend a good pair of clippers to use.

-- There’s always a chance you might accidentally cut his nails a little too short.
+- Clipping puppies’ nails isn’t always easy, and there’s always a chance you might accidentally cut his nails a little too short.
 Be prepared by having some styptic powder on hand.

 Trimming his nails

-- Gently hold and squeeze your dog’s paw, which will help extend the nail.
+- Gently hold and squeeze your puppy’s paw, which will help extend the nail.

 - On darker nails, it can be more difficult to detect where the quick begins.
-If your dog has darker nails, make sure you get appropriate instructions before you start clipping.
+If your puppy has darker nails, make sure you get appropriate instructions before you start clipping.

 - Wait until your puppy is still before you make a cut.